 Note: if you only have single-phase service there is no need for you to read any further.
 Power factor penalty does not apply to single-phase service.

 Power factor is essentially a measure of efficiency.
 It is the ratio of real, or useful, power (kW) to total power (kVa).
 The higher the power factor, the more efficiently electrical power is being used.
-The lower the power factor, the less efficiently electric power is being used and the higher the total power drawn from Duquesne Light’s distribution network.
+The lower the power factor, the less efficiently electric power is being used and the higher the total power drawn from Duquesne Light Company's (DLC) distribution network.

 Ideally, all businesses would be operating at 100 percent efficiency, resulting in a power factor of 1.00.
 (Ninety percent efficiency would equal a power factor of 0.90; eighty percent efficiency would equal a power factor of 0.80, and so forth.)
 How efficiently businesses consume electricity varies from company to company and from month to month.

-When a business is not using available electricity efficiently, there is a heavier drain on Duquesne Light’s transformers, switches, and conductors.
+When a business is not using available electricity efficiently, there is a heavier drain on DLC's transformers, switches, and conductors.
 This requires greater transformer and generator capacity at a higher cost.
-Because Duquesne Light is committed to providing enough electric capacity to handle all of our customers’ needs, we must compensate for the burden placed on our electrical system by a poor power factor.
+Because DLC is committed to providing enough electric capacity to handle all of our customers’ needs, we must compensate for the burden placed on our electrical system by a poor power factor.
 This compensation takes the form of a higher cost which is passed to the customer causing the heavier drain through a power factor multiplier adjustment.

-Power factor adjustments are not unique to Duquesne Light; most utilities measure their customers’ use of energy and make billing adjustments on customers who operate electric loads below a given level of efficiency.
-Duquesne Light imposes this power factor adjustment on you when your power factor dips below the 95 percent efficiency level.
+Power factor adjustments are not unique to DLC; most utilities measure their customers’ use of energy and make billing adjustments on customers who operate electric loads below a given level of efficiency.
+DLC imposes this power factor adjustment on you when your power factor dips below the 95 percent efficiency level.
 Our company views these billing adjustments as an incentive for commercial and industrial customers to increase their efficiency when using the electric energy we supply.

 Electric equipment consists of capacitive loads, resistive loads, and inductive loads.
 Capacitive loads mainly include capacitors that are installed to start motors or to control power factor.
 This will be discussed in greater detail later.